PaulBratslavsky/epic-next-course-blog/003-lesson/README.md

 ## How To Create A Not Found Page In Next.js

-So our landing page is looking great, but we have a small problem.
-We did not yet implement the `login` page, so when we click our link, we get the default not found page.
+Our landing page looks great, but we have a small problem.
+We have not yet implemented the `login` page, so when we click our link, we get the default not found page.

 ![028-not-found-old](./images/028-not-found-old.gif)

-But why if we wanted to make it prettier, how can we accomplish this.
+But why, if we wanted to make it prettier, how can we accomplish this?

 Well, we can create the `not-found.js` page.
 You can learn more about it [here](https://nextjs.org/docs/app/api-reference/file-conventions/not-found) in the Next.js docs.

-Navigate to `src/app` and create a file called `not-found.tsx` and add in the following code.
+Navigate to `src/app,` create a file called `not-found.tsx,` and add the following code.

 ```jsx
 import Link from "next/link";